 What It's All About

-In the cosmetology program, you will learn the art, science and business of the beauty industry.
-Students completing the program can choose to work in a specific area of the cosmetology field or advance their training to become a Cosmetology instructor.
+In the cosmetology program, you will learn the art, science, and business of the beauty industry.
+Students who complete the program can choose to work in a specific area of the cosmetology field or advance their training to become a Cosmetology instructor.
 Students in the cosmetology program will receive a combination of classroom and laboratory work, with opportunities to practice their skills on mannequins and actual customers in the campus salon/studio.
-Students will learn hair shaping, hair coloring, chemical texturizing, design and artistic principles.
-Additional subjects include: artificial nails, bacteriology, decontamination, infection control, manicures and pedicures as prescribed by the Michigan State Board of Cosmetology Laws and Rules.
+Students will learn hair shaping, hair coloring, chemical texturizing, design, and artistic principles.
+Additional subjects include: artificial nails, bacteriology, decontamination, infection control, manicures, and pedicures as prescribed by the Michigan State Board of Cosmetology Laws and Rules.

-In their first semester, students will purchase books, and a cosmetology kit consisting of items such as manikins, shears, clippers, combs, rollers, etc. This is a one-time cost for the program.
+In their first semester, students will purchase books, and a cosmetology kit consisting of items such as manikins, shears, clippers, combs, and rollers.
+This is a one-time cost for the program.
 For current kit pricing, contact the NMU Barnes & Noble Bookstore.

 Job Outlook